codeadamca/javascript-wayfinder/README.md

-# A Basic Webpage Tinkering with the Wayfinding Algorithms
+# A Basic Webpage Tinkering with Wayfinding Algorithms

 A basic wayfinding example using JavaScript.